sendbird/sendbird-chat-sample-ios/README.md

 ## Get started

-This repository use [tuist](https://github.com/tuist/tuist) for managing multiple projects.
+You must use [tuist](https://github.com/tuist/tuist) to execute these sample apps.

 ### Install tuist
 ```bash